Example 1. Select right statement(s):

-It could be square planer or octahedral void but for closed packed crystal it is octahedral void
+It could be a square planer or octahedral void but for the closed packed crystal it is an octahedral void.

 Its coordination no. = 6

-Ex.18.
-Gold crystallizes in a face centered cubic lattice.
-If the length of the edge of the unit cell is 407 pm, calculate the density of gold as well as its atomic radius assuming it to be spherical.
-Atomic mass of gold = 197 amu.
+Example 18.
+Gold crystallizes in a face-centred cubic lattice.
+If the length of the edge of the unit cell is 407 pm, calculate the density of the gold as well as its atomic radius assuming it to be spherical.
+The atomic mass of gold = 197 amu.

 = 19.41 × 106 g/m3 = 19.41 g/cm3

-Ex.19.
+Example 19.
 The density of KBr is 2.75 g cm-3.
 The length of the edge of the unit cell is 654 pm.
-Show that KBr has face centered cubic structure.
+Show that KBr has a face-centred cubic structure.

 (N = 6.023 × 1023 mol-1, At. mass : K = 39, Br = 80)

-Ex.20.
-An element crystallizes in a structure having FCC unit cell of an edge 200 pm.
+Example 20.
+An element crystallizes in a structure having an FCC unit cell of an edge 200 pm.
 Calculate the density, if 200 g of this element contains 24 × 1023 atoms.